RyuZhihao123/CHITreeProject/README.md

 Nowadays, due to the strong capability of parametric L-system, this algorithm has become one of the most popular approach to generate realistic 3D tree models for games or movies.
 And it has formed a huge algorithm set that contains many variants with unique features.

-Since the Parametric L-system is a quite complicated algorithm framework that cannot be briefly summarized in a short manner, and it is not the main focus of our paper, please refer to these relevant papers or articles for more details on its mechanism:
+Considering that the Parametric L-system is not the main focus of our paper, and is a quite complicated algorithm framework that cannot be briefly summarized in a short manner, please refer to these relevant papers or articles for more details on its mechanism:
 [[Wikipedia]](https://en.wikipedia.org/wiki/L-system)
 [[Prusinkiewicz et al. 12]](https://scholar.google.ca/citations?view_op=view_citation&hl=en&user=pjH7e8IAAAAJ&citation_for_view=pjH7e8IAAAAJ:TIZ-Mc8IlK0C)
 [[Sun et al. 09]](https://www.researchgate.net/publication/216337877_Intelligent_Tree_Modeling_Based_on_L-system)